Texas Police Believe Red Pickup Truck Could Hold Clues In Murder Of 7-Year-Old Girl

 Jazmine Barnes was on an early morning coffee run with her mother on Sunday morning in Houston when another vehicle drove up to them and shot into the car, hitting the 7-year-old girl in the head.
 She was killed instantly by the bullet, leaving her family and the community in shock.

-Since the horrific crime, police in Harris County have been scrambling to piece together a myriad of tips that have streamed in, but Sheriff Ed Gonzalez has said that none of the tips have proved fruitful enough to catch the culprit, according to a report by CNN.
-Gonzalez has said that the department is thoroughly vetting each tip to ensure the correct person is taken into custody.
+Since the horrific crime, police in Harris County have been scrambling to piece together a myriad of tips that have streamed in, but Sheriff Ed Gonzalez said that none of the tips have proved fruitful enough to catch the culprit, according to a report by CNN.
+Gonzalez said that the department is thoroughly vetting each tip to ensure the correct person is taken into custody.

 “We want to make sure that we get the right person as quickly as possible,” Gonzalez said.
 In an earlier interview, he said, “We want to make sure we get this violent, heinous killer off our streets.”